Post March 23, 2018

 Filing for graduation is the responsibility of the individual student.
 This is the first step in the process to confirm your degree completion by the university, and eventually have your diploma issued.

-If this Fall 2017 is your final semester of your program, or you will be finishing your program in the winter session, or your are finishing in the Spring 2018 semester, you must File for Graduation through Webadvisor.
+If this Spring 2018 is your final semester of your program, you must File for Graduation through Webadvisor.
 This process will allow Enrollment Services and your Academic Department to review your eligibility for your degree completion.
 If you do not file for graduation you will not officially complete your degree or receive a diploma.

 You must visit the following website to review the process to file your graduation: